alexesmet/gsu-asip-bit-lab3/README.md

   - Maven

 ### How to compile it
 Just execute `mvn clean package` command in this folder.
+It will create `target/Ficus-notes-1.0-jar-with-dependencies.jar` file.
+You can start it with `java -jar target/FicusNotes-1.0-jar-with-dependencies.jar` command.